ronald8192/poke-go-client-java/README.md

  1. Login to Google. (this page will not show if you already did)
  1. Click `Allow`.
  1. Copy the token and paste it into the program.
  1. Click `Download`.
-Your Pokemon data will save to `myPokemon.json`.
+Your Pokémon data will save to `myPokemon.json`.

 ## Source Code